-Written homework will be marked according to department and examination board guidelines and accompanied by a comment or explanation to help the student to understand how to improve their work.
+Written homework will be marked according to department and examination board guidelines and accompanied by a comment or explanation to help students understand how to improve their work.
 Students will be tested regularly after the completion of topic areas.

 Folders will be checked regularly to ensure the work is in order.